 Bicep Clutch Curl

 Adjust the strap to mid-length., stand facing the anchor the palms facing each other and one handle in each hand.
 Bring the knuckles closest to your fingernails together so they are touching.
-Next draw the handles toward your sternum, tapping your chest with your knuckles, and extending your elbows high and wide.
+Next work the handles toward your sternum, tapping your chest with your knuckles, and extending your elbows high and wide.
 Slowly lower back to straight arms and repeat.

 Crossing Clutch Curl